julianbuerge/space_monkeys/README.md

 # Space monkeys

-This project is a working prototype of a 2d arcade game.
+This project is a prototype of a 2d arcade game.

 <p align="center">
     <img src="Notes/screenshot.png" alt="Example level" width=100%>